 Matthew Card is Milk Street’s food editor, resident coffee geek and equipment junkie.
 He has 20-plus years of professional cooking, recipe development, food writing and teaching under his belt.
 When he’s not in the Milk Street kitchen or on the road hunting for new recipes and ideas, Matthew lives with his family in Oregon, where he burns off the countless on-the-job calories cycling the rain-swept hills of Portland.

-Lynn Clark started cooking as an “intern” in her mother's home kitchen in western Massachusetts.
+Lynn Clark started cooking as an “intern” in her mother’s home kitchen in western Massachusetts.
 After a career in publishing and consulting, she found herself an intern again—this time in Christopher Kimball’s kitchen at Cook’s Country magazine while studying at the Cambridge School of Culinary Arts.
-She is a former associate editor of Cook’s Country magazine and co-executive chef of the PBS television series Cook's Country from America’s Test Kitchen.
-She is excited to be working with Christopher again developing recipes at Milk Street.
-Her current intern—her daughter—is excited to see her mom on TV as long as it doesn't interfere with any episodes of Daniel Tiger's Neighborhood.
+She is a former associate editor of Cook’s Country magazine and co-executive chef of the public television series Cook’s Country from America’s Test Kitchen.
+She is working with Chris again, this time as a cast member of Milk Street Television and Radio.
+Lynn loves cooking at home in Boston with her husband and her current "intern," her 7-year-old daughter.

 Josh Mamaclay has been fascinated by flavor since he first dove into the back of the pantry when he was 10 years old.
 His passion for food brought him to Johnson & Wales University in Providence, Rhode Island, where he earned his bachelor's degree in culinary arts and food service management.
 Since then, Josh has worked in a handful of restaurants, which led him to his true calling: creating memorable experiences of culinary exploration in the home kitchen.
 Josh currently develops recipes for plant-based meal delivery services Purple Carrot and TB12.
 When he’s not busy cooking, you can find him taking his sweet time photographing food long before he actually eats it, adding to his list of cringe-worthy food-related band names, or strumming his ukulele.